En bref

 CVG 5187 Rock Mechanics (3 units)

 Rock exploration, laboratory and in-situ testing; rock mass classification; deformation and strength; failure criteria; stresses in rock; foundations on rock.
+This course is equivalent to CIVJ 5110 at Carleton University.

 Course Component: Lecture